Marco finds sharing special encounters, like spotting the rare Ethiopian Wolf, truly rewarding.

 - Day 17

 Arrive in Addis Ababa and transfer to the Sheraton Hotel.
-Set out on an afternoon tour to acquaint yourself with Ethiopia’s capital city, starting with a visit to the National Museum to view a replica of the famous, 3.2 million-year-old fossilized hominid remains known to the rest of the world as “Lucy” and to Ethiopians as Dinknesh, meaning “Wondrous One” in the local Amharic tongue.
+Set out on an afternoon tour of Ethiopia’s capital city, starting with a visit to the National Museum to view a replica of the famous, 3.2 million-year-old fossilized hominid remains known to the rest of the world as “Lucy” and to Ethiopians as Dinknesh, meaning “Wondrous One” in the local Amharic tongue.
 End the afternoon with an exploration of the bustling Merkato, Africa’s largest open-air market.
 Return to the hotel for a welcome dinner and overnight.

 Simien National Park